Intellectual: Historical uses

-In Latin language, at least starting from the Carolingian Empire, intellectuals could be called litterati, a term which is sometimes applied today.
+In Latin, at least starting from the Carolingian Empire, intellectuals could be called litterati, a term which is sometimes applied today.

 The word intellectual is found in Indian scripture Mahabharata in the Bachelorette meeting (Swayamvara Sava) of Draupadi.
 Immediately after Arjuna and Raja-Maharaja (kings-emperors) came to the meeting, Nipuna Buddhijibina (perfect intellectuals) appeared at the meeting.

 In Imperial China in the period from 206 BC until AD 1912, the intellectuals were the Scholar-officials ("Scholar-gentlemen"), who were civil servants appointed by the Emperor of China to perform the tasks of daily governance.
 Such civil servants earned academic degrees by means of imperial examination, and were often also skilled calligraphers or Confucian philosophers.
 Historian Wing-Tsit Chan concludes that: